In Brussels, Blinken offers boost for NATO, cooperation on Afghanistan | Law-Order

 "President Biden has been very clear, he believes the pipeline is a bad idea, bad for Europe, bad for the United States, ultimately it is in contradiction to the EU's own security goals," Blinken said.
-"It has the potential to undermine the interests of Ukraine, Poland, and several close partners and allies," Blinken said, saying that a U.S. law required Washington to impose sanctions on companies participating in the project.
+"It has the potential to undermine the interests of Ukraine, Poland and a number of close partners and allies," Blinken said, saying that a U.S. law required Washington to impose sanctions on companies participating in the project.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)